logzio/logz-docs/_source/user-guide/users/single-sign-on/okta-sso.md

 contributors:
   - schwin007
 ---

-You can configure Okta as a single sign-on (SSO) identity provider for your Logz.io accounts.

 Single sign-on is available for Enterprise plans.
 To discuss switching to an Enterprise plan, please contact your account manager.